 Apple updated its entry-level iPhone in March 2022, adding a few nips and tucks here and there along with a quiet price increase.
-But the aging design and minimal upgrades meant the new iPhone SE was coolly received, with many looking forward to the next generation and reviewers hoping Apple was planning a more radical overhaul of the device.
+It kept the Home button and small form factor that appeals to some, but the aging design and minimal upgrades meant the new iPhone SE was coolly received by the masses, with many looking forward to the next generation and reviewers hoping Apple was planning a more radical overhaul of the device.

 Right on cue, rumors are now starting to appear about what that might look like.
 In this article we’ve gathered together everything we know so far, and what we can reasonably speculate, about the iPhone SE 4.

 Update 04/13/23: Analyst Ming-Chi Kuo tweeted that the iPhone SE 4 is dead (again) and that Apple is using an engineering prototype iPhone SE to test its 5G modem.
 Kuo’s tweet comes a day after a MacRumors report of an Apple fourth-generation iPhone SE with an Apple-designed 5G modem in 2025.

 iPhone SE 4 release date: When will the iPhone SE 4 be released?

 Apple’s iPhone SE doesn’t follow the same predictable annual release schedule as the standard line, and the intervals between updates can be harder to predict.
 The timing of the next launch points to a biennial routine, but that followed a far longer gap between the first and second phones.
 Here’s when the three models released so far made their debut:

 - iPhone SE (1st gen): March 2016